 We will review any information you have collected and determine what else we need to build a strong case.
 This could include taking more pictures from the accident scene, obtaining any video footage of the crash, interviewing witnesses and reviewing service logs for the truck to find out if it was running properly.

-Our truck accident lawyers in Albany will also attempt to recover the black box from the truck.
+Our Albany truck accident lawyers will also attempt to recover the black box from the truck.
 Many commercial trucks have these devices that store data about what was going on with the truck before the collision.
 This includes:

 - Length of time the driver was behind the wheel